- Why the type of investor you choose changes everything

 | Mature, succession | £5m+ | PE or trade buyer | Full acquisition | 100% |

-For most UK founders, the decision is made for them by their stage.
-Pitching PE when you're pre-profit, or VC when you're building a lifestyle business, wastes months.
+For most UK founders, the honest private equity vs venture capital decision is made for them by their stage.
+Trying to pitch PE when you're pre-profit, or VC when you're building a lifestyle business, wastes months.

-For a wider view of where UK businesses are looking for and finding outside capital right now, our investment opportunities UK 2026 guide covers the full range of asset classes and what investors are actually targeting.
+For a wider picture of where UK businesses are seeking and finding outside capital right now, our investment opportunities UK 2026 guide covers the full range of asset classes and what investors are actually targeting.

 What private equity looks for in a UK business: the real criteria